-For 4- and 5-rated banks, the enforcement action policy remains similar, where the favored form of enforcement actions include Consent Orders, PCA directives, and cease and desist orders.
-The OCC also removed language discussing informal enforcement actions for 4- or 5-rated banks, presumably indicating that formal enforcement actions will be the norm with such institutions.
-21
+For 4- and 5-rated banks, the enforcement action policy remains similar to the Former PPM, where the favored forms of enforcement actions include Consent Orders, PCA directives, and cease and desist orders.25 The OCC also removed language discussing informal enforcement actions for 4- or 5-rated banks, presumably indicating that formal enforcement actions will be the norm with such institutions.26

 IV.
-Decision Authority
+DECISION AUTHORITY

-The OCC update acknowledges the existence of the Major Matters Supervision Review Committee (MMSRC), a committee the OCC has been using when making enforcement decisions on cases that are of "heightened importance" based on their visibility, policy sensitivity, involvement of multiple agencies, nature of the issues, or potential systemic impact.
-Assuming that the proposed enforcement action is not referred to the MMSRC, the review process remains much the same as it was under the Former PPM.
-Enforcement action recommendations made by the senior deputy comptrollers typically will be reviewed (depending on the nature of the proposed action and the specific institution) by the Washington Supervision
+The OCC update acknowledges the existence of the Major Matters Supervision Review Committee ("MMSRC"), a committee the OCC has been using when making enforcement decisions on cases that are of "heightened importance" based on their visibility, policy sensitivity, involvement of multiple agencies, nature of the issues, or potential systemic impact.27 Assuming that the proposed enforcement action is not referred to the MMSRC, the review process remains much the same as it was under the Former PPM.
+Enforcement action recommendations made by the senior deputy comptrollers typically will be reviewed (depending on the nature of the proposed action and the specific institution) by the Washington Supervision Review Committee (WSRC), a District Supervision Review Committee (DSRC), or a Midsize Supervision Review Committee (MSRC).28